How to Convert Personal Use Property to Business Use

 Property purchased from a related party does not qualify for the first-year expensing deduction.

 To qualify for the first-year expensing deduction, the property must be both purchased and placed in service in the year the first-year expensing deduction is claimed.
-The property does not have to be new when purchase (to claim bonus depreciation the property must be new).
+The property does not have to be new when purchased.

 The American Taxpayer Relief Act of 2012 (ATRA) extended 50 percent bonus depreciation for qualified property placed in service from Jan.
 1, 2013, through Dec.
 31, 2013 (2014 for property with a longer production period, such as certain transportation property).